advocations/skype/Skype/UCWA/messaging_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The presence of messaging in a [conversation](conversation_ref.md) indicates that the application can use the instant messaging modality.
+The presence of messaging in a [conversation (UCWA)](conversation_ref.md) indicates that the application can use the instant messaging modality.
 When present, the resource can be used to determine the status of the instant messaging channel, to start or stop instant messaging, as well as to send a single message or a typing notification.
 The messaging resource is updated whenever message formats are negotiated or the state and capabilities of the modality are changed.

 ### Properties